Adam Buxton: Solo work

 In July 2012, Buxton appeared in a TV version of his tour Bug on Sky Atlantic, Adam Buxton's Bug.
 He started performing the show in 2007, and has continued to tour the Bug show as well as host it regularly at the BFI in London.
 He is the narrator of some books available on the Ladybird Classic Me Books iPad app, including "Goldilocks and the Three Bears" and "Three Little Pigs".
-He has since narrated several other titles on the Me Books app such as The Great Explorer, The Brave Beast and The Lonely Beast by children's illustrator and author Chris Judge.
+He has narrated several other books on the Me Books app, such as The Great Explorer, The Brave Beast and The Lonely Beast by the children's illustrator and author Chris Judge.
 He also appeared in the Doctor Who audio drama The One Doctor by Big Finish Productions.

 Buxton has appeared on Have I Got News for You, Never Mind the Buzzcocks, The IT Crowd, Don't Watch That, Watch This and Look Around You among others.
 He was also a panellist with Jonathan Ross for the Big Fat Quiz of the '80s.
 Buxton has guest-starred in several episodes of the comedy gameshow 8 Out of 10 Cats Does Countdown, featuring in Dictionary Corner.
 In 2015, Buxton became the voice of Messy for the children's TV animation Messy Goes to Okido, which aired on 7 September 2015 on CBeebies.
 In 2017, he made regular cameo appearances as "Jarhead" in the revamped version of The Crystal Maze.
 He appeared in the 2013 video game Lego City Undercover and the 2021 Illumination film Sing 2.

 Buxton released an album, Buckle Up, in September 2025.
 It was produced by Joe Mount of the band Metronomy.
 Clash gave it seven out of ten, writing that it was "a ridiculously entertaining listen from start to finish ... firmly in the realm of brilliantly bonkers sonic entertainment".

-The Adam Buxton Podcast
+Podcasts

 Since September 2015, Buxton has produced The Adam Buxton Podcast, in which he interviews cultural figures including comedians, writers and musicians.
 Guests have included Joe Cornish, Nile Rodgers, Paul McCartney, Chris Morris, Louis Theroux, Charlie Brooker, Jon Ronson, Caitlin Moran, Michael Palin and Brian Eno.
 The Adam Buxton Podcast won Best Online Comedy Talk Show at the Online Radio Awards, Podcast Champion at the British Podcast Awards and the Internet Award from Chortle.

+Buxton launched a six-episode comedy podcast for Audible, Successpod, on 11 June 2026.
+It was produced by Mindhouse and has Buxton seeking success while competing with influencers and "looksmaxxing".
+It features interviews, jingles and sketches.